Google has just welcomed me in the Google Developers Experts Program after recognizing my open source work as a web technology expert....

 AHMAD AWAIS USES

-A list of software, companies, products, and services used by Ahmad Awais — as a full-stack web dev and an open sourcerer. 👌Ahmad Awais
+A list of software, companies, products, and services used by Ahmad Awais — as a web dev advocate and an open sourcerer. 👌Ahmad Awais

 Hello, there.
 It’s Ahmad Awais — I love teaching, developing, talking, and automating things.
 I’ve seen many developers keep a